top of page

 recovery

-immediately after completing the treatment
+immediately after completion of the treatment

 WHAT IS A CROWN?